uncms-dev/uncms/docs/philosophy.md

 Previous incarnations of UnCMS were heavily dependent on some admin skin or other.
 Admin skins tend to fall into dismaintenance after a few versions, so it might be unwise to tie it to any skin;
 the first priority for UnCMS is to make it work well with Django's built-in admin.

+If a beautiful admin interface is important to you, you may want to look at [Wagtail](https://wagtail.org/) instead.

 ## UnCMS will resist adding features